 As a participant in the mortgage lending and MI industries, we rely on e-commerce and other technologies to provide and expand our products and services.
 Customers require us to provide and service our mortgage insurance products in a secure manner, either electronically via our internet website or through direct electronic data transmissions.
 Accordingly, we invest resources in establishing and maintaining electronic connectivity with customers and, more generally, in e-commerce and technological advancements.
 In order to integrate electronically with mortgage lenders, we need to continue to connect our system to the industry's leading third-party loan origination systems.
 We expect this integration process to continue into the foreseeable future and may take a significant amount of time before it is complete.
 We are also working to integrate directly with those lenders that maintain their own, proprietary loan origination and servicing system technologies, recognizing that the time-lines for these integrations are heavily dependent upon the lenders' internal technology resources.
 Our inability to continue to make progress with these e-commerce connections could negatively impact our ability to attract as customers the larger mortgage lenders who rely on these connections to do business.
-Many customers require us to have such connectivity in place as a precursor to doing business with these arrangements or otherwise keep pace with the technological demands of customers.
+Many customers require us to have such connectivity in place as a precursor to doing business with them.
+Our business, financial condition and operating results may be adversely impacted if we do not successfully establish these arrangements or otherwise keep pace with the technological demands of customers.